Yizhuangzhou/F1RT/README.md

 sh 05.Isolates_PrimaryMAG_MeanDepth.sh

-The file "data/F1RT_depth_mean_rawdepth_500bp.xls" contains averge depth for all scaffolds assembled by metaSPAdes
+The file "data/F1RT_depth_mean_rawdepth_500bp.xls" contains average depth for all scaffolds assembled by metaSPAdes.

+Then use the R code corresponding to "SOAP_RemainScaf_MeanDepth.xls" section in Rscript_4Reconstruction.RR script to draw Fig. 1A.

 6. Get the scaffolds with <90% AF